SEO Tips Before You Start A New Website Redesign

 - Design.
 Well above the fold design to be specific.
 Now days everyone scrolls so this isn’t always the best practice.
 If you have a website that sells a service then this could work for you, but if you have a product, eCommerce, or other type of website, there really isn’t a standard other than my next point of user experience (ux).
 Analyze other sites in your industry across the map and see what the upward trends are to see what is gaining popularity.

 - User Experience.
 What does your audience have to say about your website?
 Do you get any feedback or do you have a high bounce rate that never seems to drop?
 Items that can help your search engine optimization is user friendly buttons, size appropriate text and common use of fonts in your navigation, buttons and content.
 These factors can be the reason for drop of visitors on your site and drop on the search engines.
 Google can measure the text size and mobile friendly attributes and more and rank you based on user experience.
 Keep an eye on these and correct what you can to help you rank better.
-Check your site here to see if your website is mobile friendly!
+You can check to see if your website is mobile friendly with Google’s mobile-friendly test!

 - Readability.
 The content of your website tells a story about your company.
 It also helps Google read your site properly and rank it accordingly.
 How well that content is understood, verbiage, context, grammar and punctuation is how the audience will perceive the readability.
 This doesn’t mean that you need to dumb down the content for a kindergartner, it means don’t use words no one has heard of or can’t pronounce – use your natural language.
 The content within your site will promote itself to get your message across to your audience if your readability is in order.

 - Responsive Design.
 Mobile friendly design is probably the biggest feature for a business website.
 Make sure you talk to your development company about ensuring your new site is mobile friendly and responsive design.
 This not the same as having a mobile website, that is a separate website that is strictly for mobile users.
 Having a responsive design is built into your website without the distraction of having multiple sites to manage.
 Another large benefit is Google Mobile First Indexing.
-You can read more about it here.
+You can read more about it on the Google Webmaster Central Blog.

 - Security.
 Over the past few years Google has been taking into account whether sites use secure, encrypted connections as a signal in search ranking algorithms.
 They have started to use HTTPS as a ranking signal in your search engine optimization.
 This doesn’t mean you have to run out and purchase the best of the best SSL (security certificate) for your website, there are minimal certificates that will do the job without spending hundreds of dollars.
 Check with your development company about your options.